The minimally extended Varying Speed of Light (meVSL): Special Relativity

 \subsection{Thermal Equilibrium}

-From the perfect blackbody spectrum of the CMB, we know that the early Universe was in the {\it local} thermal equilibrium.
-We need to use statistical mechanics in order to turn microscopic laws into an behaviors of macroscopic laws.
+From the perfect blackbody spectrum of the CMB, we know that the early Universe was in the local thermal equilibrium.
+We need to use statistical mechanics to turn microscopic laws into behaviors of macroscopic laws.
 It is convenient to describe the system in phase space, where the gas of weakly interacting particles is described by the positions and momenta of all particles.
 The density of momentum eigenstates of particles in momentum space is volume divided by $\tih^3$ and the state density in position and momentum phase space is $\tih^{-3}$.
-Thus, if the particle has $g$ internal degrees of freedom ({\it e.g.}, spin), then the density of states becomes $g/(2 \pi \thbar)^3$.
-One needs to know the phase space distribution function, $f(\vec{x}, \vec{p}, t)$ in order to obtain macroscopic quantities ({\it e.g.}, number density, energy density, etc).
-If we adopt the cosmological principle, then the homogeneity requires $f$ is independent of the position, $\vec{x}$ and the isotropy make $f$ is a function of the magnitude of momentum $p =|\vec{p}|$.
+Thus, if the particle has $g$ internal degrees of freedom (\textit{e.g.}, spin), then the density of states becomes $g/(2 \pi \thbar)^3$.
+One needs to know the phase space distribution function, $f(\vec{x}, \vec{p}, t)$ to obtain macroscopic quantities (\textit{e.g.}, number density, energy density, etc).
+If we adopt the cosmological principle (CP), then the homogeneity requires $f$ to be independent of the position, $\vec{x}$ and the isotropy makes $f$ a function of the magnitude of momentum $p =|\vec{p}|$.
 Thus, the local number density of particles in real space is given by

 For weakly interacting particles, one can ignore the interaction energies between particles and thus the energy-momentum relation given in Eq.~\eqref{Pmu2} can be used to give the energy of particles.
 Then, the energy density and the pressure are defined by